Dracula (1958 film): Writing

 Dracula's ability to transform [into wolf, bat or mist] was dropped for the sake of realism - according to Sangster: "I thought that the idea of being able to change into a bat or a wolf or anything like that made the film seem more like a fairy tale than it needed to be.
 I tried to ground the script to some extent to reality."

 Terence Fisher believed: "My greatest contribution to the Dracula myth was to bring out the underlying sexual element in the story.
 He [Dracula] is basically sexual.
 At the moment he bites it is the culmination of a sexual experience."
 According to Fisher, “Dracula preyed upon the sexual frustrations of his woman victims.
 The (Holmwood) marriage was one in which she [Mina] was not sexually satisfied and that was her weakness as far as Dracula’s approach to her was concerned.”
 In the scene where Mina returns after a night with Dracula, Fisher's directions to the actress were frank and unambiguous: "When she arrived back after having been away all night she said it all in one close-up at the door.
 She'd been done the whole night through, please!
 I remember Melissa [Stribling] saying 'Terry, how should I play the scene?'
 So I told her, 'Listen, you should imagine you have had one whale of a sexual night, the one of your whole sexual experience.
 Give me that in your face!'"

 According to producer Anthony Hinds when it came to casting Dracula "it never occurred to any of us to use anyone else but Chris Lee".
 For his role in Horror of Dracula Lee earned £750.
 Speaking of filming and doing his take on the character, Lee recalled that he "tried to make the character all that he was in the book—heroic, romantic, erotic, fascinating, and dynamic."

+Filming

 Shooting began at Bray Studios on 11 November 1957.
 Principal photography came to an end on Christmas Eve 1957.
 Special effects work continued, with the film finally wrapping on 3 January 1958.

+Syd Pearson handled Special Effects, and Roy Ashton and Phil Leakey did Makeup.
+Robert Lynn was assistant director and Bernard Robinson was Production Designer.

 Release

-The film received its world premiere in Milwaukee, Wisconsin in the United States on May 7, 1958, as Horror of Dracula.
+The film received its world premiere in Milwaukee, Wisconsin in the United States on May 8, 1958.
+In the United States, the film was retitled Horror of Dracula to avoid confusion with the U.S. original by Universal Pictures, 1931's Dracula.
 It played as a double feature with the Universal-International film The Thing That Couldn't Die.
-The film opened at the Gaumont Haymarket in London on 21 May 1958.
+The film opened at the Gaumont Haymarket in London on June 15, 1958.